-Many golf carts are used on university campuses, summer camps, during camp meetings and within retirement communities.
+Golf carts are often used on university campuses, summer camps, during camp meetings, and within retirement communities.
 Unfortunately, golf carts are involved in a number of accidents that cause property damage, personal injury, and even death.
 Often, both the driver and owner of the cart may be liable.
-Wherever golf carts are in use, observe these safety guidelines and educate your staff to keep your vehicles and community safe.
+Wherever golf carts are in use, observe these safety guidelines and educate users to keep your vehicles and community safe.